-CIS204 Computer Security
+CIS204 Computer Security 3 CR

 This course is designed to arm students with the ability to recognize and combat threats to their computer and personal privacy.
 Lessons cover firewall basics, viruses, and Malware.
 Explanations of safe communication using encryption, secure socket layer (SSL), virtual private networks (VPN) are explained.
 At risk behavior, social engineering, and content filtering are discussed to provide an overall "best practice" of computer use.
 Please note: Topics covered in this class are subject to change in order to provide students with the most current information available at the time the class is offered.
-Course offered On Campus.
-Prerequisite: CS112.
+Prerequisite: CS112 or CS121.
+Course offered on campus.